-The energy efficiency measures mentioned in previous chapters are some of the measures implemented in dairy units.
-The following chapter focuses on some of the above-mentioned technologies which are promising and have been implemented in a few dairies in Andhra Pradesh and Telangana and have great potential for implementation (Case Study).
-Over the last few years dairy units in Andhra Pradesh and Telangana have implemented lot of energy savings measures and these measures have been replicated in most of the other units within the cluster also.
-These technologies are described in more detail, and wherever possible, a case reference from a dairy that has implemented the technology has been included.
+The energy efficiency measures mentioned in previous chapters are some of the measures which have been implemented in dairy units.
+The following chapter focuses on some of the above-mentioned technologies which are promising and have been implemented in few dairies and has wide scale potential for implementation (Case Study).
+These technologies are described in more detail and wherever possible a case reference from a dairy who has implemented the technology has been included.
 In most of the examples, typical energy saving data, Greenhouse Gas (GHG) emission reduction, investments, payback period, etc., have been highlighted.
-As these case studies are included to provide confidence to dairies to implement technologies, the applicability of these measures may vary from unit to unit, and further technical and financial analysis would be required for individual dairy units.
-Following case studies are mentioned in detail in the subsequent section:
+As these case studies are included to provide confidence to dairies to implement technologies, the applicability of these measures may vary from a unit to unit and further technical and financial analysis would be required for individual dairy units.
+Following case studies are mentioned in detail in subsequent section: